mhdr/sc-widgets/raw/sc-arcgauge/ScArcGauge.md

 - **get/setAngleSweep**  -> `float` value, default `360`<br />
 The sweep angle (in degrees) is the delta value between the start angle and the end angle.
+This is limited angle: from -360° to 360°.
+Values over the limits will be normalized to the limit.

 ---